Read more about

 The monetary unit for Greece is the euro whose sign is €.
 The euro banknotes exist in seven denominations: 5, 10, 20, 50, 100, 200, and 500.
-They are of good quality and have a variety of beautiful colors such as deep green, yellow-green, deep blue, and deep purple.
 The circulated euro coins exist in denominations of 1 euro and 2 euro, and the cents are in denominations of 1, 2, 5, 10, 20, and 50.
 The euro can be used in all the eurozone member states with no need for currency exchange.

 History of Greek Currency

 Prior to the use of the euro as the currency in Greece, drachma was used as the currency.
 Drachma was introduced in 1932 and symbolized by the sign ₯.
 The word was derived from a verb that meant “grasp.”
 In Ancient Greece, a “grasp” six metal sticks (obeloί) which were used as a currency to facilitate trade.
 The use of the metal sticks is evidenced by the 150 obeloί displayed as part of Greek’s history at the Museum of Athens.
 Greek cities that used drachma include Kos, Thasos, Chios, Athens, Abdera, Ephesus, Pella, Sparta, Tarsus, Troy, and Abydos among others.
 The most widely used coin in Greece was called the Athenian tetradrachm which was commonly referred to as the “owl.”
 In addition, many world currencies derived their names from the word drachma such as the Armenian Dram, Moroccan dirham and United Arab Emirates’ dirham.
 An estimated value of drachma in the 5th Century was US$25 which is equivalent to US$46.50 in 2015.
 The denominations of the ancient dirhma were obol, tetrobol, diobol, didrach, tetradac, and dekadrac.